GEOS-ESM/MAPL/gridcomps/ExtData2G/README.md

 ## The `ExtData` Gridded Component

-`ExtData` stands for "External Data" and is an internal MAPL gridded component used to read data (gridded, geospatial) from netCDF files (external data files) on disk.
+`ExtData` is an ESMF gridded component provided by MAPL to encapsulate access to geospatial data residing on disk.
-`ExtData` is the component of last resort providing fields to existing components when no other component cannot satisfy the import state requirement.
+It provides a flexible, run-time configurable mechanism for intepolating in time and regridding to arbitrary ESMF grids.
-More specifically, `ExtData` populates fields in the "Import" states within the MAPL hierarchy.
+`ExtData` acts as the "provider of last resort" for any fields in model import states that have not been satisfied by the usual MAPL connection rules.
-Only fields designated as part of a component's import state can be filled with `ExtData`.

-`ExtData` is instantiated and all its registered methods (`Initialize`, `Run` and `Finalize`) are run automatically by the `CAP`.
+`ExtData` is instantiated and all its registered methods (`Initialize`, `Run` and `Finalize`) are run automatically by the `CapGridComp`.
-In a MAPL application, fields added to the Import state of a component are passed up the MAPL hierarchy looking for a connectivity to another component that will provide data to fill the import.
+In a MAPL application, fields added to the import state of a component are propagated up the MAPL hierarchy until connected to an export state item by some ancestor component.
-If a connectivity is not found these fields will eventually reach the `CAP`.
-At this point any fields that have not have their connectivity satisfied, are passed to the `ExtData` through its Export state.
+When no such connection is made, a field will eventually reach the `CapGridComp`, and is passed to the `ExtData` gridded component for servicing.
 `ExtData` is in essence a provider of last resort for Import fields that need to be filled with data.
 Like other components, it has a `Run` method that gets called every step in your MAPL application.
 What actually happens when it is run is determined by a `ExtData` resource file.